lesaux/terraform-aws-rancher-ha/README.md

 - Currently using self-signed ssl certs.
 - Using http instead of https for rancher registration url.
 - Authentication is not enabled in rancher.
 You will need to manually enable authentication after the deployment.
 - Deployment takes a long time (around 20mins).
-Waiting for the cluster to be ready can take up to 12mins, and rebooting rancheros to set a hostname takes a long time as well.
+Waiting for the cluster to be ready can take up to 12mins.
+It seems that rebooting rancheros to set a hostname takes a long time as well.
 - I've noticed that once in a while, one of the rancher servers will not initialize properly.
 If that's the case cleanup docker containers running on that host and run the deployment command again.